arav06/web3/freshman/README.md

 The range of values will be from `0 to (2^<bits>) - 1`

-The `public` keyword is used to call a function/access a variable from within the contract as well as outside of it
+The `public` keyword is prefixed to a function/variable if we want to call the function/access the variable from within the contract as well from another contract/javascript code.
+Public functions are listed in the ABI

+The `private` keyword is prefixed to a function/variable when we want to access the variable/call the function from only within the function.
+These functions are not include in the ABI

 The `view` keyword is used in a function when it does not change the value of any state/global variable.
 These functions do not require gas and do not change the state of the contract (state variables)

+Changing the state of the contract refers to changing the value of a state variable

 Functions can be created as follows